 Can The Plant Withstand Heat And Humidity?

-Plants will get sick when placed in an environment that’s very different from their natural habitat.
+Plants will get sick when placed in a very different environment from their natural habitat.

 A hermit crab tank will be hotter and more humid than most environments, so the plants you choose must be able to cope.

-Pick plants that can withstand different temperatures, lighting conditions, and water levels.
+Pick plants able to withstand different temperatures, lighting conditions, and water levels.